 What bloodwork should my vet run while my dog is on allergy medication?

-For Apoquel and Zenrelia (JAK inhibitors): a CBC, which is the red-and-white-cell count panel, before starting and at three to six months.
+For Apoquel, Zenrelia, and Numelvi (all JAK inhibitors): a CBC, which is the red-and-white-cell count panel, before starting and at three to six months.
 Neutrophils are the line to watch.
 A chemistry panel checking liver and kidney values is usually added for older dogs or dogs on multiple medications.
-For Cytopoint: no routine bloodwork is standard because it doesn't suppress the broader immune system.
+Numelvi is newer, so your vet may want shorter recheck intervals in the first six months until the post-market data matures.
+For Cytopoint and Befrena: no routine bloodwork is standard because they don't suppress the broader immune system.
 Your vet may still run baseline labs annually.
 For any long-term medication, annual bloodwork is the minimum.
 Twice a year is better for senior dogs.

-Four drugs.
-Three mechanisms.
+Five drugs.
+Two approaches.
 The right one depends on your dog's itch pattern, bloodwork, breed history, and budget.
 Track what changes between rechecks, bring the log to the clinic, and let your vet adjust the protocol with actual data instead of a guess.
 If the current medication isn't holding, that's a phone call, not a dose change at home.

 Join the Veta waitlist